 The blade is 8 inches in length, allowing users to make moderately long strikes.
 The blade made from both high carbon steel and stainless steel manufactured in Germany, not only durable but also hard and sharp.

-However, what makes it special is that the edge is tuned into an 18-degree angle on both sides to further increase sharpness and cutting strength.
+However, what makes this wood carving knife special is that the edge is tuned into an 18-degree angle on both sides to further increase sharpness and cutting strength.
 This double bevel knife makes it extra easy to smoothly slice through meat and poultry.
 And I don’t even have to worry about rusting or dirtying the blade as the material is already rust-resistant and stain-resistant.

 In addition, the handle is made of sleek-looking black wood handle which is double-riveted to keep it stable and added in heat and water endurance properties.
 I could also feel the smoothness of the handle and love how it fits into my grip so firmly and comfortably.